-Raising travel requests, checking the expense category, required approval, required supporting documents, etc. eats up a lot of time for the accounts team that may even delay the processing of the same.
+Raising travel requests, checking the expense category, required approval, essential supporting documents, etc., eats up a lot of time for the accounts team, which may even delay the processing of the same.

-Ensuring that the expense records are as per the company policies and creating expense reports becomes easier with the implementation of RPA in corporate finance.
-Managing reimbursements can be done on a timely basis by automating the process.
-Policy violations and data discrepancies can be intimated to the concerned individuals/departments with the help of automated alerts.
+However, with the implementation of RPA in corporate finance, creating expense reports and ensuring that the expense records are as per the company policies have become a lot easier and faster.
+Also, reimbursement management can be done on time with a finance automation solution.
+Policy violations and data discrepancies can also be intimated to the concerned individuals/departments with the help of automated alerts.

 Although most businesses run their process through tax processing software, there is still a significant amount of manual work involved.
 Most of this manual work can be done using RPA bots to reduce time and costs while ensuring better accuracy and adherence to compliance parameters.

-Keeping a track of business transactions and profit and loss on a daily basis helps you plan ahead of time and warns you of the issues on time.
+Keeping track of business transactions and profit and loss on a daily basis helps you plan ahead of time and warns you of the issues even before they arise.
 Being proactive in managing and handling these issues saves you from losses.
 The changes can be implemented to correct and improvise the existing methods and processes of business.

 Banks and financial institutions are required to generate extensive reports that reflect performance, statistics, and trends that involve huge data.
 The data extracted manually will be tedious and unreliable.
 However, robotic process automation in finance and accounting facilitates gathering data from different sources and data present in different formats.
 Collating, reporting, and analyzing this data leads to better forecasting and planning.

 One of the best benefits of RPA for finance is budget planning and forecasting.
 Fetching details with the help of RPA bots from various reports and systems with accuracy will help create the variance reports, providing different angles to view and analyze data.
 Based on historical data and current information, comparison and trends can be drawn upon that are the proven successful ways to forecast and plan your business.